Part 7·7.3·14 min read

 Homeostatic Plasticity: Keeping Networks Stable

 Hebbian plasticity is unstable by itself.
-If active synapses get stronger, they drive more activity, which strengthens synapses further — a positive feedback loop leading to runaway activity or saturation.
+If active get stronger, they drive more activity, which strengthens further — a positive feedback loop leading to runaway activity or saturation.
 How does the brain maintain stable function despite ongoing plasticity?

 Homeostatic plasticity mechanisms counter-regulate activity to maintain a target firing rate: